risk-first/website/menagerie/Communication-Risk.md

 Update user 53's surname to 'Jones'
 ```

-only makes sense if the application has previously had the message
+only makes sense if the application has previously processed the message

 ```
 Create user 53 with surname 'Smith'